null

 How does it sound?
 We often champion the idea of "transparency" - if you're looking for 100% sonic accuracy, we've got a bass mic for that.
 However, there's also an argument to be made (when using a mic) that you want a mic that "sweetens" the sound - one that smooths out the rough edges, warms up the low end, and makes the bass sound great.
 We've also got a bass mic that does that.

 The XLSON straddles the line between the two - not exactly transparent, but not "hyped" either.
 The f-hole mount certainly brings out fullness in the tone.
-It's not usually my first (or even second) choice to mic a bass over the f-hole, as it can be overly boomy and ill-defined, but this mic was designed specifically for that location, so it's an exception.
+It's not usually my first (or even second) choice to mic a bass over the f-hole, as it can be overly boomy and ill-defined, but this mic was designed specifically to excel in that location, so it's an exception.
+It also "plays well with others"; for those who fancy the idea of blending a microphone with a pickup to take advantage of each of the components' varied strengths in live performance, this mic seems to be a good candidate for using in tandem with a quality bass pickup and blender/mixer.
+(Check out my article with ideas for getting good results here!)

 TL;DR: